PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 Samga looked up at the circle of heads mounted on the wall.
 The broken and aborted things that had lead to him.
 The trial and the error, the arrogant misuse of power in an attempt to craft life itself.
 Not for the first time, Samga wished that he had never been made.

 "Yessss," said Dimsbury.
 "Just a little closer.
 Let me dip my fingers in the torrent of magic and then, and THEN!"
-Dimsbury coughing was interrupted by a fit of coughing.
+Dimsbury was overcome by a fit of coughing.

 As his clacking steps took Samga closer to the flame, he lifted the Wizard high above his head.

 "What?
-What are you doing Samga.
+What are you doing Samga?
 Lower me!
 The Master commands!"

 "The Servant does not obey!"

-Samga threw the Wizard onto what was left of the magic flame.Dimsbury landed on the the dais with the sickening crack of a few ribs letting go.
+Samga threw the Wizard onto what was left of the magic flame.Dimsbury landed on the dais with the sickening crack of a few ribs letting go.
 Then there was a terrible, tearing noise.
 The flames leapt up, in perfect focus.
 Terrible, blindingly white flames, as hungry as any real fire had ever been.
 Dimsbury screamed and screamed.
 Power shot through him and raked the top of the top of the chamber.
 The very Earth around them trembled and still the Wizard screamed.

 The flames folded in on themselves.
 With a crunching of bones and a whimpering, the Wizard folded up with them.
 His form flickering in the magic light, tinier and tinier and tinier until the flame was less than the tongue that dances on the head of a match.
 Nothing remained of the Wizard.

 # 41 -- Aftermath -- 1280